Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 ## {{site.TITLE_SSDLC_SECOP_MONITORING}}
 For *risk class >= [HIGH]*:

-1. **Monitor8ng:** Possible security incidents MUST be continuously monitored.
+1. **Monitoring:** Possible security incidents MUST be continuously monitored.
 For instance:
 - Potential account abuse or system compromise
 - Failures in security controls or tests
 - Use or assignment of critical security permissions
+- Potential Denial of Service (DoS) conditions
-- Critical security findings from security scans (see above).
+- Critical security findings on production systems.

-2. **Alerting:** Alerting for critical security problems MUST be implemented.
+2. **Alerting:** Alerting procedures for potential critical security events SHOULD be implemented.

 3. **SIEM Integration:** Logs MUST be shipped to a SIEM system.